General Terms and Conditions of SEDI-ATI Fibres Optiques

 The specified delivery times always apply to products made available to the Customer in the Supplier’s stores or warehouses, regardless of how the products are transported.
 They run from the date of final acceptance of the written order by the Supplier.
 However, they shall not apply if the Client has not fulfilled one or more of his obligations, and in particular: payment of the deposit if it has been agreed, late payment, provision of all necessary information and authorizations, validation of plans for specific products or agreement on the method of execution, provision of supplies incumbent upon him where applicable.
 They are suspended in the event of force majeure.

-Delivery or completion times, unless expressly agreed otherwise, are indicative only and are kept to the extent possible: delays in relation to the stipulated time limit may not justify cancellation of the order, refusal of delivery or termination of the contract, nor give rise to damages, indemnities or penalties except in cases where they have been expressly agreed.
+Delivery or completion times, unless expressly agreed otherwise, are indicative only and are kept to the extent possible: delays in relation to the stipulated time limit may not justify the cancellation of the order, refusal of delivery, or termination of the contract, nor give rise to damages, indemnities or penalties except in cases where they have been expressly agreed.

 Partial deliveries are permitted unless otherwise stipulated in the contract.